cloudflare/cloudflare-docs/content/1.1.1.1/other-ways-to-use-1.1.1.1/dns-over-discord.md

 DNS over Discord has an optional flag in the `/dig` command that allows the user to request a response in the short form.

 When you request a response in the short form, the name and TTL columns will be excluded.
-The command only returns the data column without formatting, similar to the equivalent `dig` command response.
+The command only returns the data column without formatting, similar to the equivalent `dig` command-line interface response.

 Example: